ESLint Config Generator for UI Projects

 When an AI agent implements this configuration generator, it will:

-1. Detect your project setup - Framework, TypeScript, Prettier
+1. Detect the project setup — framework, TypeScript, Prettier, installed ESLint version

-3. Provide installation commands - For all required dependencies
+4. Provide installation commands — for all required dependencies

-6. Include VS Code integration - For auto-fix on save
+7. Include editor integration — VS Code auto-fix on save

 Configuration Examples